bobbycomet/Grix-Preview/README.md

 - **xone + xpad-noone** — For USB and Xbox Wireless Dongle connections. xone replaces the built-in `xpad` driver for Xbox One/Series hardware; xpad-noone is its companion for older Xbox/Xbox 360 controllers that need legacy `xpad` support alongside xone.
 These two are designed to run as a pair.
 - **xpad** — The upstream kernel legacy driver (original Xbox, Xbox 360, Xbox 360 Wireless).
 The fallback option when xone is not appropriate.
 - **hid-tmff2** — Force feedback driver for Thrustmaster racing wheels (T300RS, T248, TX, T128, T598, TS-PC, TS-XW).
 Does not conflict with any Xbox driver and can be installed alongside any of the above.
+- These are third-part drivers, those projects are handled outside of Griffin and Grix by different maintainers.

 **What it shows:**
 - Live status for each driver (active/installed but not loaded/not installed)